namestarlit/namestarlit/README.md

 I weave logic into reality, conjuring solutions from code.
 I don't merely write scripts; I craft systems that breathe, for I aspire to be more than a developer—
-I am on the path to become a true Software Engineer.
+I am on the path to becoming a true Software Engineer.
 </pre>

 <div style="border-top: 1px solid #ccc; margin-top: 10px;"></div>